Grammar, understanding, and communication

 English as a foreign language or second language, the learner just has

-to learn the basic rules of grammar – but not
+to learn the basic rules of grammar –

 just learn them.
 Learning is one thing; understanding